ianrumford/ianrumford.github.com/source/_posts/2014-02-19-a-little-sugar-with-your-clojure-aspect-contracts.markdown

 The code tries to be as aggressive as possible to catch inconsistencies and ensure your get what you want.
-But there are some things to be aware of
+But there are some things to be aware of.

 #### Beware mnemonic gotchas - infinite recursion